They work great, come in a ton of colours, and cost under £40, so what’s not to love?

 Burgtec MK4 composite pedals’ 16mm tall composite platform is a close approximation of the alloy version, with 1mm concave cut away in the centre.

-Burgtec has platform shape and pin placement dialled, so it feels totally sorted under foot, and the sharper, narrower, traction pins are even gripper than on the alloy version.
-Traction’s superb then, and the platforms not so massive it catches on the ground all the time either.
+Burgtec has platform shape and pin placement totally dialled, so this pedal is rock solid and stable under foot, and the sharper, narrower, traction pins here are even gripper than on the alloy version; itself one of the most locked-down available.
+Shoe hold is superb then, and the platform is not so massive that it catches on the ground all the time either.

 Of all the composite flat pedals here, Burgtec’s has the best shape and also the sharpest bite into shoe soles.
 Using fully swappable, bottom feeding steel pins for ease of replacement is a nice touch too.